findelabs/openbsd-ansible-deploy/README.md

 ## Manual Installation

 This playbook is designed to be run on a fresh OpenBSD installation.
 While this is not required, the playbook may unintentionally overwrite files.
+Here is how to setup a basic install.

 1. Install OpenBSD
 2. Download and run playbook to setup basic system